-Why Flex Disc “leaks” when you use the bathroom
+Why is Flex menstrual Disc leaking when you use the bathroom

 Why is there blood in the toilet when I pee while wearing Flex Disc?